-REDUCTION OF LOANS BY EXTERNAL SCHOLARSHIPS - You are encouraged to seek scholarships and loans from funds that are not administered by VP&S (such as National Medical Fellowships, scholarships offered by county medical societies, private foundations, union, or fraternal organizations, etc.).
-Please visit our website for links that provide information about some "external" sources of financial aid.
+REDUCTION OF LOANS BY EXTERNAL SCHOLARSHIPS - You are encouraged to seek scholarships and loans from funds that are not administered by the school (such as scholarships offered by local dental societies, private foundations, union, or fraternal organizations, etc.).
+Please visit our website under "Other Resources" where we provide information about other "external" sources of financial aid.

-If you receive externally awarded scholarships or loans, you must notify your Financial Aid Officer.
-You will be granted a dollar for dollar substitution of the financial aid in the standard package in an amount equal to the "external" award in the following order: Grad PLUS or Federal Direct Unsubsidized Stafford will be reduced first, and then the VP&S Scholarship, if applicable.
+If you receive externally-awarded scholarships or loans, you must notify your Financial Aid Officer.
+You will be granted a dollar for dollar substitution of the financial aid in the standard package in an amount equal to the "external" award in the following order: Grad PLUS loan will be reduced first; Unsubsidized Federal Direct Stafford will be reduced next; then the CU Loan, followed by the school grant, if applicable.

-Recipients of the Armed Forces Health Professions Scholarship, the National Health Service Corps Scholarship, the Indian Health Service Scholarship, and full time tuition exemption are not eligible for school need-based grants.
+Recipients of the Armed Forces Health Professions Scholarship, the Indian Health Service Scholarship, or the National Health Service Corps Scholarship, or full-time tuition exemption are not eligible for need-based school grants and loans.

-UITION EXEMPTION - If you are a spouse, same-sex partner or child of University personnel, you may be eligible to receive tuition exemption benefits.
-If you are eligible for fulltime tuition exemption benefits you would not be eligible for Need Based aid from the school.
+uition Exemption - If you are a spouse, same-sex partner or child of University personnel, you may be eligible to receive tuition exemption benefits.
 Partial tuition exemption benefits for spouses or children of University personnel are evaluated on an individual basis and may be used to reduce outside loans if you also qualify for need-based school funding.
-Eligibility guidelines and filing procedures may be obtained through the Office of Human Resources.
+If you are eligible for full-time tuition exemption benefits you will not be eligible for Need Based aid from the school.
+Eligibility guidelines and filing procedures may be obtained through the Office of Human Resources website.

-NTERNATIONAL AND DACA STUDENTS WHO DO NOT HOLD A PERMANENT RESIDENT VISA
+NTERNATIONAL STUDENTS WHO DO NOT HOLD A PERMANENT RESIDENT VISA-